-The CPAAOB examined quality control reviews conducted in FY2022 by the JICPA in PY2022 and an overview of the review was given below.
+The CPAAOB examined quality control reviews (regular reviews) conducted in FY2023 by the JICPA in PY2023 and an overview of the review was given below.

 i.
-FY2022 quality control reviews
+FY2023 quality control reviews

-Conclusions of quality control reviews, conducted on 92 audit firms in FY2022, were approved for 90 of them by June 30, 2023.
-Specifically, no significant deficiencies were confirmed at 84 audit firms, while significant deficiencies were observed at one audit firms, and extremely significant deficiencies were observed at four audit firms.
-In addition, one audit firm received disclaimer of conclusion, and improvements were recommended to all audit firms (Figure II-1-2).
+Regarding the regular reviews, no significant deficiencies were confirmed at 71 audit firms, while significant deficiencies were observed at five audit firms, and extremely significant deficiencies were observed at five audit firms.
+In addition, and one audit firm received disclaimer of conclusion (Figure II-1-2).

-Figure II-1-2: FY2022 quality control reviews (unit: audit firms)
+Figure II-1-2: FY2023 quality control reviews (unit: audit firms)

-Davis and Conclusions Recommendations for improvement
+F Reviewed Conclusions Recommendations for improvement

-Classification Reviewed parties Conclusion finding no significant deficiencies Conclusion finding significant deficiencies Conclusion finding extremely significant deficiencies Disclaimer of conclusion Yes No
+Classification parties Conclusion finding no significant deficiencies Conclusion finding significant deficiencies Conclusion finding extremely significant deficiencies Yes No

-Audit firms 59 57 1 0 1 59 0
+Audit firms 55 54 1 0 55 0

-Partnerships 3 3 0 0 0 3 0
+Partnerships 1 1 0 0 1 0

-Solo practitioners 28 24 0 4 0 28 0
+Solo practitioners 25 16 4 5 25 0

-Total 90 84 1 4 1 90 0
+Total 81 71 5 5 81 0

-(Note 1) Conclusion finding significant deficiencies is declared when there is significant concern about serious compliance violations of standards as well as laws and regulations applicable to an audit firm as a professional expert in the development and management of its quality control system.
+(Note1) Conclusion finding significant deficiencies is declared when there is significant concern about serious compliance violations of standards as well as laws and regulations applicable to an audit firm as a professional expert in the development and management of its quality control system.